pokergeist/GPIO-Driver-Module/README.md

 | :--------: | ------------------------------------- |
 | 2022-11-16 | Initial release - unfabbed, untested. |

+## ToDo List

+* Label the solder holes.
+* Document the hole size.

 ## Mechanical Info

 The board is currently just under 30mm square with (2) M2 mounting holes.
 Dimensions to be provided later.
 The header are 5-conductor, 0.1"/2.54mm pitch.
 Hole size = TODO.

-The board size can be reduced by moving circuitry for (2) channels to the other side of the board and moving the connectors so that they're symmetrical.
+The board's size could be reduced by moving circuitry for two channels to the other side of the board and moving the connectors so that they're symmetrical.

 ## Components